dahomey-technologies/RedisCBOR/docs/commands/cbor.numincrby.md

 OK
 ```

 Increment a value of `a` map by 2.
-The command fails to find a number and returns `null`.
+The command fails to find a number and returns `nil`.
 ```bash
 # path: ["$", "a"]
 # value: 2